bvbohnen/x4-projects/API Functions.md

         <actions>
           <signal_cue_instantly
             cue="md.Key_Capture.Register_Key"
-            param="table[$key='shift w', $cue=OnKeyPress]"/>
+            param="table[$key='shift w', $id='my_registered_key']"/>
         </actions>
       </cue>

 * Unregister_Key

-  User function to unregister a key/cue.
+  Function to unregister a key from a shortcut.
 Params are the same as for Register_Key.
 If this was the only cue registered (across all keys), the key listerner loop will stop itself.

   Note: in development, untested.